+-gnatwi

-'-gnatwi' Activate warnings on implementation units.
+Activate warnings on implementation units.

 This switch activates warnings for a with of an internal GNAT implementation unit, defined as any unit from the Ada, Interfaces, GNAT, or System hierarchies that is not documented in either the Ada Reference Manual or the GNAT Programmer's Reference Manual.
-Such units are intended only for internal implementation purposes and should not be with'ed by user programs.
-The default is that such warnings are generated This warning can also be turned on using '-gnatwa'.
+Such units are intended only for internal implementation purposes and should not be withen by user programs.
+The default is that such warnings are generated

+-gnatwI

-'-gnatwI' Disable warnings on implementation units.
+Disable warnings on implementation units.

 This switch disables warnings for a with of an internal GNAT implementation unit.

-'-gnatw.i'
+-gnatw.i

 Activate warnings on overlapping actuals.

 This switch enables a warning on statically detectable overlapping actuals in a subprogram call, when one of the actuals is an in-out parameter, and the types of the actuals are not by-copy types.
-The warning is off by default, and is not included under -gnatwa.
+This warning is off by default.

-'-gnatw.I'
+-gnatw.I

 Disable warnings on overlapping actuals.

 This switch disables warnings on overlapping actuals in a call..

+-gnatwj

-'-gnatwj' Activate warnings on obsolescent features (Annex J).
+Activate warnings on obsolescent features (Annex J).

 If this warning option is activated, then warnings are generated for calls to subprograms marked with pragma Obsolescent and for use of features in Annex J of the Ada Reference Manual.
 In the case of Annex J, not all features are flagged.
 In particular use of the renamed packages (like Text_IO) and use of package ASCII are not flagged, since these are very common and would generate many annoying positive warnings.
 The default is that such warnings are not generated.
-This warning is also turned on by the use of '-gnatwa'.

 In addition to the above cases, warnings are also generated for GNAT features that have been provided in past versions but which have been superseded (typically by features in the new Ada standard).
-For example, pragma Ravenscar will be flagged since its function is replaced by pragma Profile(Ravenscar).
+For example, pragma Ravenscar will be flagged since its function is replaced by pragma Profile(Ravenscar), and pragma Interface_Name will be flagged since its function is replaced by pragma Import.